Skip to main content

 • Loss of jawline definition - blurring of the jaw-neck angle

-How Deep Plane Facelift Improves the Neck
+How Does Deep Plane Facelift Improve Neck Contour?

 Deep plane facelift, especially the extended deep plane technique, provides comprehensive neck rejuvenation by: